Why Women Retire With Less Money Than Men

 Debt and Gender Across the Life Cycle

-The interaction between debt and gender intensifies at specific moments in the life cycle.
+The interaction between debt and gender intensifies at specific life-cycle moments.
 Transitions such as motherhood, divorce, or caring for elderly family members often coincide with increased indebtedness and reduced disposable income.
 In these phases, credit acts as an immediate buffer, but it extends its effects far beyond the initial event.

-Longitudinal research shows that debts accumulated in mid-career phases tend to persist into the years approaching retirement, especially when associated with high interest and unstable income (Munnell, Aubry & Sanzenbacher, 2016).
-The result is a retirement that begins with active financial obligations still in place—something less common in continuous male trajectories.
+Longitudinal research shows that debts accumulated in mid-career phases can persist into the years approaching retirement, especially when associated with high interest and unstable income (Munnell et al., 2016).
+The result is a retirement that begins with active financial obligations still in place.

 When Credit Occupies the Place of Wealth

-What emerges from this body of evidence is a structural inversion.
-For many women, debt occupies the space that, in more protected trajectories, would be devoted to asset accumulation.
-Instead of building wealth that generates future income, a liability is built that consumes future income.
-This inversion does not result from poor individual management, but from structural conditions that make credit more accessible than investing.
+For many women, debt occupies the space that more protected trajectories would devote to asset accumulation.
+Instead of building wealth that generates future income, they accumulate liabilities that consume future income.
+This inversion does not result from poor individual management alone.
+It reflects structural conditions that make credit more accessible than investing.

 This mechanism connects the previous chapters.
 Early wage differences, career interruptions, retirement systems designed for continuous trajectories, and unequal access to investments create the conditions for debt to become a recurring solution.
 Retirement wealth inequality is, in part, the accumulated result of this substitution across adulthood.